RetroNick2020/rtbinobj/README.md

 In addtion to supporting the same output format (byte exact) you can also now add

-<public size name> to access size of linked file at runtime.
+"public size name" to access size of linked file at runtime.
 Examples to follow.

 rtbinobjgui.exe is the GUI version - just click and select your files